deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 ### Cloud9

-[Cloud9](https://github.com/c9/core) is a Web IDE that allows a more comfortable way to work with your cloud instances.
-Although cloud9 is in an alpha state, it is stable enough to use for an environment like ours.
+[Cloud9](https://github.com/c9/core) is a Web-IDE that allows a more comfortable way to work with your cloud instances.
+Although cloud9 is in an alpha state, it is stable enough to be used for an environment like ours.
 Let's see how this works together with BiBiGrid.

 ![Cloud9](images/cloud9.png)

-If the cloud9 option enabled in the configuration cloud9 is run as systemd service on localhost.
-For security reasons cloud9 is not bind to standard network device.
+If the cloud9 option is enabled in the configuration, cloud9 will be run as systemd service on localhost.
+For security reasons, cloud9 is not binding to a standard network device.
 A valid certificate and some kind of authentication is needed to create a safe connection, which is not that easy in a dynamic cloud environment.

-However, Bibigrid has the possibility to open a ssh tunnel from the local machine to bibigrids master instance  and open a browser running cloud9 web ide.
+However, Bibigrid has the possibility to open a ssh tunnel from the local machine to bibigrids master instance and open up a browser running cloud9 web ide.

 `java -jar bibigrid-openstack-2.0.jar --cloud9 <clusterid>`